-Smoked honey meets butter to create an incredibly elegant and delicious spread for rolls, toast, sandwiches, and so much more.
+Smoked honey meets butter to create an incredibly elegant and delicious Smoked Honey Butter spread for rolls, toast, sandwiches, and so much more.

-Because we like to experiment with everything on our smoker we had the idea earlier this summer to smoke honey, just to see what would happen.
+Because we like to experiment with everything on our smoker we had the idea to smoke honey, just to see what would happen.
 The combination of sweet and smoky is a favorite of ours so we thought why the heck not.
 We serve this for almost every catering event we do.

-Inspired by sweet butter spreads we decided to combine the smoked honey with butter to see how well the two combine as a spread.
+Inspired by sweet compound butters we decided to combine the smoked honey with butter to see how well the two combine as a spread.

 It’s important to note that you want to keep the temperature LOW, otherwise you run the risk of overheating (or caramelizing) the honey.
-We’ve done that, and while the results are still fine, you’ll end up with butter that is darker and more intense in flavor.
+We’ve done that, and while the results are still fine, you’ll end up with butter that is darker, caramelized, and more intense in flavor.
 (Let’s be honest, we burned it.)
 So keep it under 200 degrees.

 It’s important to let the honey come back to room temperature because when you mix it with the butter you don’t want to melt the butter, or specifically have the heat separate the solids and liquids of the butter.
 You want to keep everything at room temp.

 Once the honey is ready place it in your mixer with 2 sticks (1 cup) of room temperature softened butter (no salt added).
 Then mix until combined and the consistency is similar to a frosting.
 It will be slightly thick and whipped, but will have a nice consistency to it.
 This is where you can add salt if you wish.
 Just a touch goes a long way to bring out the flavors.

-This is awesome to serve at dinner parties with rolls (try it for Thanksgiving dinner this year!).
+This is awesome to serve at dinner parties with baguette slices or rolls (try it for Thanksgiving).
 But it’s also just as tasty on your breakfast toast.

 - Grilled Scallops as featured in our cookbook Fire + Wine